CLI Configuration

 Note

 Keep your master key backed up securely.
-If the key is lost and you can no longer decrypt the config, the only recovery path is the manual editing described above.
+If the key is lost and you can no longer decrypt the configuration, the only recovery path is the manual editing described in the preceding steps.

 Configure Proxy Support